Frequently asked

 Environment — sustainability, BASIX, materials.

-Sustainable building is ‘built to last’ - be it the higher quality of materials we use and the design we go for which will hopefully last decades to come with no need for someone to come along and pull it down.
+Sustainable building is 'built to last' — the higher quality of materials we use and the design we go for is intended to last decades to come with no need for someone to come along and pull it down.

 Unsustainable are homes that need to be constantly renovated, demolished to chase a new trend, putting more building waste back into the ground.